IsotopeMicroscope/isotopemicroscope.github.io/_pages/survivor.md

 An informal gathering of sector SIMS users, developers, and friends.

-This gathering will take place on the day before [The 26th Scientific International Symposium on SIMS and Related Techniques Based on Ion–Solid Interactions](https://www.siss-sims.com/siss2026/), which will be held at the same venue on September 24–25.
+This gathering will take place on the day before [The 26th Scientific International Symposium on SIMS and Related Techniques Based on Ion–Solid Interactions (SISS-26)](https://www.siss-sims.com/siss2026/), which will be held at the same venue on September 24–25.

 ##### Date & Venue
 Date: 23 June, 2027